 Urban Institute researchers monitor and assess housing market trends, affordable housing, homelessness, federal housing assistance, racial disparities and housing discrimination, and community revitalization.
 We recommended greater regulation and reforms for subprime mortgages before the housing market collapse and continue to follow its effects on families and neighborhoods.
 Our research informs decisionmakers with neighborhood-level data and evaluations of federal housing programs.
 Read more.

-This month's edition of At A Glance, the Housing Finance Policy Center's reference guide for mortgage and housing market data, includes updated indicators of credit availability, a breakdown of the composition of the US Housing Market from the Federal Reserve Flow of Funds report, and details of the latest GSE risk-sharing deals.
+This month's edition of At A Glance, the Housing Finance Policy Center's reference guide for mortgage and housing market data, includes a special quarterly feature on GSE loan composition, repurchase rates, defaults, and loss severity.

 The US Department of Housing and Urban Development (HUD)‘s Family Unification Program (FUP) provides low-income families involved in the child welfare system with housing vouchers.
 FUP is an important vehicle for understanding three issues: (1) the overlap between the child welfare system, housing, and homelessness; (2) how to provide housing to vulnerable, high-need families; and (3) how to facilitate cross-system partnerships between public housing agencies and child welfare agencies.
 The Urban Institute studied FUP design and implementation in eight sites and interviewed key staff and stakeholders about the program’s implementation and impact, highlighting common challenges, innovative practices, and system-level impacts.

 As part of an effort to revive the moribund private-label securities (PLS) market, the US Treasury Department recently conducted an exercise with the major credit rating agencies.
 This exercise was intended to boost investor confidence in the ratings process—a critical piece of the PLS system that failed during the housing crisis.
 The exercise revealed five important lessons we discuss in this brief.